radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/03-virtual-view-of-ldap-backends.md

 2. On the right side, select the Proxy Advanced tab.

 3. Enable the operations you want to customize by checking the box next to it.
 The Java script associated with this LDAP backend is displayed in the Source Location parameter.
-This is this script that you must customize and it is located at <RLI_HOME>/vds_server/custom/src/com/rli/scripts/intercept.
+This is this script that you must customize.

 4. Click **Save** in the upper right corner and then **Yes** to apply the changes to the server.